ragibasif/bitter/README.md

 # bitter

-An interpreter for the [Bitter](https://esolangs.org/wiki/Bitter) esoteric programming language written in C.
+An interpreter for the [Bitter](https://esolangs.org/wiki/Bitter) esoteric programming language written in C for **educational and recreational purposes**.